-2019 OSE Associate, Annie Nichols, will shortly be opening Hot Meals Now Canteen, a community canteen in the Margate Adult Education Centre where Open School East is located.
+In late 2019, Associate Annie Nichols opened Hot Meals Now Canteen, a community canteen in OSE’s old home, the Margate Adult Education Centre.

-Leading up to the opening, Annie will be holding a series of free public cooking workshops.
-Each workshop will be an introduction to the food that she will be serving in the canteen, giving participants the opportunity to cook some of these recipes alongside her.
+Leading up to the opening, Annie led a series of free, public cooking workshops.
+Each workshop acted as an introduction to the food that she serves in the canteen, giving participants the opportunity to cook some of her recipes alongside her.

-Workshop participants will get great cooking advice, get to taste some gorgeous food, and get a chance to talk to Annie about her ideas and plans for the canteen, her year as an OSE Associate, and her art practice.
+Workshop participants were offered cooking advice, tasting sessions, and an insight into Annie’s ideas and plans for the canteen, her year as an OSE Associate, and her art practice.

 Monday 30 September, 9-11am